 There is just too much insecurity in life, to many variables that will leave us hanging and without anything to show for our efforts.

 Since I work in healthcare, I see far more deaths than the average person in society.
 I see men and women, advanced in age, having lived their life to its end and striving to hold on to whatever health may remain.
 Do you know what I never hear from them as I chat with them about their lives?
 Not one of them has said they wished they had worked more hours, spent more time in the office, or accumulated more wealth…they all wish they simply had more time.
-Time to spend with friends, family, or in enjoying the things they love.
-I’ve never heard one say they wished they had pumped more weights or spent more time in the salon, beauty is fleeting and strength wanes with age, but they that wait upon the Lord….will renew their strength.
+Time to spend with friends, family, or enjoying the things they love.
+I’ve never heard one say they wished they had pumped more weights or spent more time in the salon.
+Beauty is fleeting and strength wanes with age, but they that wait upon the Lord….will renew their strength.

 Isaiah 40:28-31 “Have you not known?